arpitbbhayani/articles/blogs/flajolet-martin.md

 The problem statement of determining count-distinct is very simple -

-*Given a stream of elements, output the number of total number distinct elements in the stream as efficiently as possible.*
+*Given a stream of elements, output the total number of distinct elements as efficiently as possible.*

 ![https://user-images.githubusercontent.com/4745789/101273043-250c3800-37b8-11eb-9e0c-435e386f3529.png](https://user-images.githubusercontent.com/4745789/101273043-250c3800-37b8-11eb-9e0c-435e386f3529.png)

 In the illustration above the stream has the following elements `4`, `1`, `7`, `4`, `2`, `7`, `6`, `5`, `3`, `2`, `4`, `7` and `1`.
 The stream has in all `7` unique elements and hence it is the count-distinct of this stream.

 Deterministically computing count-distinct is an easy affair, we need a data structure to hold all the unique elements as we iterate the stream.
-Data structures like [Set](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) and [Hash Table](https://en.wikipedia.org/wiki/Hash_table) are ideal for this.
-A simple pythonic implementation of this approach is illustrated below
+Data structures like [Set](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) and [Hash Table](https://en.wikipedia.org/wiki/Hash_table) suit this use-case particularly well.
+A simple pythonic implementation of this approach is as programmed below

 ```python
 def cardinality(elements: int) -> int: